Introduction

 Join The Side Letter for exclusive LP resources, fund diligence frameworks, and market analysis.

 Some asks may seem benign but can harm fund operations or violate fair treatment.
-GPs may (rightfully) resist:
+GPs may rightly resist:

 - Custom Capital Call Schedules